Bullying at your foundation training placement

 Banking and Switching

 If you would rather switch to a new employer you can bank sections of training for which you have a sign-off prior to switching to a new placement.
 For example, you can bank at week 13 or at week 26 provided you have a satisfactory sign-off.
 A satisfactory week 39 sign-off can be used to register for the foundation assessment, however week 39 cannot be banked.
-You would revert to week 27 in your new placement because the final sign-off (week 52) can only be given by a supervisor who has known you for at least six months.
+You would revert to week 27 in your new placement because the final sign-off (week 52) can only be given from a training site that you have spent at least six months in.

 Trainees should note that you must gain GPhC permission before banking and switching.
 The GPhC will only recognise training that they have approved, any unapproved training will not count toward the standard 52 weeks of foundation training.